rachel-mclean/dig333-devlog/README.md

     1. Quiz question: How does wet skin effect the flow of electric current?
         * Answer: Wet skin makes electricity encounter less resistance, so the flow of current increases.

-1. Platt, Let's Abuse a Battery! (pg.
+1. Platt, Experiment 2: Let's Abuse a Battery! (pg.
 11)
     1. Notes
         * Damaging batteries such as lithium batteries can be dangerous, so be careful.
         * Voltage measures electrical pressure caused by a chemical reaction with electrons